Gigaspaces/xap-docs/site-hugo/content/xap/14.0/started/insightedge-zeppelin.markdown

 When the JDBC interpreter is properly configured, Zeppelin paragraphs that are bound to the `%insightedge_jdbc` interpreter can run SQL queries directly on the data grid.

-#### Querying Multiple JDBC Data Sources
+### Querying Multiple JDBC Data Sources

-With the proper configuration the JDBC interpreter can query multiple JDBC data sources.
-To define a new data source, add to the interpreter the following properties:
+You can configure the JDBC interpreter to query multiple JDBC data sources (in addition to the default data source).
+You define the additional data sources in the notebook by adding the following properties to the interpreter for each data source:

- 1. <data-source-name>.driver=class of jdbc driver applicable to the data source
+- `<data-source-name>.driver` - The class of JDBC driver applicable to the data source
- 1. <data-source-name>.url=jdbc connection string to the data source
+- `<data-source-name>.url` - The JDBC connection string to the data source

- 1. After saving changes, Zeppelin paragraphs starting with `%insightedge_jdbc(<data-source-name>)` will run queries on the added data source
+After saving your changes, Zeppelin paragraphs starting with `%insightedge_jdbc(<data-source-name>)` can run queries on the data sources that you added.

- As an example, lets configure 3 data grid sources:
+For example, let's say we want to query 3 data grid sources:

- 1. "grid_A", set as default
+- "grid_A" (this is the default data source)
- 1. "grid_B"
+- "grid_B"
- 1. "grid_C"
+- "grid_C"

- The JDBC interpreter configuration will be:

- 1. `default.driver -> com.gigaspaces.jdbc.Driver`, `default.url -> insightedge:jdbc:url:spaceName=grid_A`
- 1. `B.driver -> com.gigaspaces.jdbc.Driver`, `B.url -> insightedge:jdbc:url:spaceName=grid_B`
- 1. `C.driver -> com.gigaspaces.jdbc.Driver`, `C.url -> insightedge:jdbc:url:spaceName=grid_C`

- This will enable:
+Configure Apache Zeppelin in the interpreter section to enable querying one or more of these data sources with the InsightEdge JDBC interpreter.
+The following key/value pairs enable querying the specified data sources:

+**grid_A** configuration:

+- Key = `default.driver`, Value = `com.gigaspaces.jdbc.Driver`
+- Key = `default.url`, Value = `insightedge:jdbc:url:spaceName=grid_A`

- 1. Paragraphs starting with `%insightedge_jdbc` to query grid_A
+Paragraphs starting with `%insightedge_jdbc` will query Grid A.

+**grid_B** configuration:

+- Key = `B.driver`, Value = `com.gigaspaces.jdbc.Driver`
+- Key = `B.url`, Value = `insightedge:jdbc:url:spaceName=grid_B`

- 1. Paragraphs starting with `%insightedge_jdbc(B)` to query grid_B
+Paragraphs starting with `%insightedge_jdbc` will query Grid B.

+**grid_C** configuration:

+- Key = `C.driver`, Value = `com.gigaspaces.jdbc.Driver`
+- Key = `C.url`, Value = `insightedge:jdbc:url:spaceName=grid_C`

- 1. Paragraphs starting with `%insightedge_jdbc(C)` to query grid_C
+Paragraphs starting with `%insightedge_jdbc` will query Grid C.

 # Using the Web Notebook

 The Apache Zeppelin web notebook comes with sample notes.
 We recommend that you review them, and then use them as a template for your own notes.
 There are several things you should take into account.